-Lisa is a Assistant Professor with the Center for the Environment.
+Lisa is an Associate Professor in Environmental Science and Policy and the Center for the Environment.
 She studies lake sediments to decipher past watershed changes.
-Her primary focus is on how climate interacts with other mechanisms for change including natural catastrophe (fire, flood, landslide, tsunami), human disturbance (agriculture, logging, development) and long-term trends (glaciations, tectonics, sea-level change).
+Her primary focus is on how climate interacts with other mechanisms for change including natural catastrophes (fire, flood, landslide, tsunami), human disturbance (agriculture, logging, development) and long-term trends (glaciations, tectonics, sea-level change).
 These projects are globally distributed, with lake sites in Utah, Maine, Baffin Island (Canada), Iceland and Turkey.